sayja-yug/ByteForge/ByteForge/DOCUMENTATION.md

 **Getting Started**:
 1. Register at `/accounts/register/student/`
 2. Complete your profile with learning preferences
+3. **Take the Diagnostic Assessment**: Complete the initial test at `/assessments/diagnostic/` to generate your base learning path.
-3. Browse subjects and topics
+4. Browse subjects and topics
-4. Start learning and earn XP
+5. Start learning and earn XP

 **Taking Quizzes**:
 1. Navigate to a topic